 Calif. nursing home video camera law is needed for consensual monitoring inside residents’ rooms, says chairman of Alzheimer’s care facilty

-[Editor's note: This is a guest blog post by Harry C. Crowell, who is the chairman of Vista Gardens Memory Care in Vista, Calif., in San Diego County.
-Vista Gardens Memory Care is a residential care facility for the elderly (RCFE) specializing in the care of residents with Alzheimer’s and Parkinson's disease, dementia, and other conditions causing cognitive impairment.]
+[Editor’s note: This is a guest blog post by Harry C. Crowell, who is the chairman of Vista Gardens Memory Care, in Vista, California, in San Diego County.
+Vista Gardens Memory Care is a residential care facility for the elderly (RCFE) specializing in the care of residents with Alzheimer’s and Parkinson’s disease, dementia, and other conditions causing cognitive impairment.]

 We have asked all residents who have signed up and lived in Vista Gardens Memory Care if they would like the benefits of in-room video monitoring.
 Each resident or surrogate decision-maker, including family members, has accepted in-room video cameras, and they constantly ask when the cameras will be turned on.
 The California Department of Social Services’ (DSS’) Community Care Licensing Division (CCLD) has advised our care facility that if we use the video cameras, our license will be revoked.